Relationship Marketing: The Most Overlooked Skill

 - In layman’s terms, it is here that you take your customers as the main aim

-It may be like taking your customer as your friend and talking to him, listening to him and even solving his problems even if it’s beyond your product scope.
+It may be like seeing your customer as your friend and talking to him, listening to him and solving his problems even if it’s beyond your product scope.

 Where does Relationship Marketing Start?

-In order to best serve the customer or prospect you need to know who they are.
+To best serve the customer or prospect, you need to know who they are.

-Only after the initial ‘knowing’ you can think of ways that are aiming to serve the person better.
+Only after the initial ‘knowing’ can you think of ways that aim to serve the person better.
 For this, get on social media (if you’re not already).
 Social media marketing is an essential step in knowing who your audience is.

 Because, whether they realize it or not – their profile will often tell you all you need to know as a starting point.

 You could know the basics about who your audience is by analyzing your product (and you should).
-If your product is something related to women find your business prospects on Facebook.
+For example, find your business prospects on Facebook if your product is related to women.

-So, you meet someone on Facebook – share some common interests, conversation is going well, now what?
+So, you meet someone on Facebook – share some common interests, the conversation is going well, now what?
 Do you jump into your company pitch?
-Talk about something you are not even so sure about yet?
-Basically, verbally vomit all over them?
+Talk about something you are not even so sure about yet.
+Verbally vomit all over them?
 NO!

-Think back to the last time you received an inbox message from someone you didn’t know, but had a link attached.
+Think back to the last time you received an inbox message from someone you didn’t know but had a link attached.
 Did you buy whatever they were selling?
-No, of course you didn’t.
-So why do we think it’s OK to do the same with our own opportunities?
+No, of course, you didn’t.
+So why do we think it’s OK to do the same with our opportunities?

 Stay true to who you are and let things happen naturally.

-Keep in mind, I am not suggesting you have hour long conversations with people – but a couple minutes here and there can make all the difference in the world.
+Keep in mind that I am not suggesting you have hour-long conversations with people – but a couple of minutes here and there can make all the difference in the world.

-Especially, when your Facebook Timeline for example, will help keep those same people engaged as well.
-If you are dismissing someone after a limited interaction – or they dismiss you because of your in your face sales, the rest of your efforts go unused.
+Significantly, your Facebook Timeline, for example, will help keep those same people engaged.
+If you dismiss someone after a limited interaction – or they ignore you because of your in-your-face sales, the rest of your efforts go unused.

-Be intentional about how you can potentially help, serve and impact every person.
-Not finding ways to sell, convince or mislead someone.
-Be a human not a robot.
-People will always remember how you make them feel – so make them feel good, and want to come back and share more conversations with you.
+Be intentional about how you can potentially help, serve and impact every person—not finding ways to sell, convince or mislead someone.
+Be a human, not a robot.
+People will never forget how you make them feel – so make them feel good, and they want to come back and share more conversations with you.

-Which leads me perfectly, into my next tip!
+This leads me perfectly to my next tip!

 Communication and its Role in Relationship Marketing

-If it feels forced in your conversation – then, it is not the right time.
-So, learn the strategy sure, but there are appropriate times to use it and times it needs to just stay locked away.
+If it feels forced in your conversation, it is not the right time.
+So, learn the strategy, sure, but there are appropriate times to use it and times it needs to stay locked away.

 Communication should be ongoing.
-It is part of the relationship marketing focus that needs to continue, be nurtured, revisited, and so on.
-The chances of having one conversation and it converting to sales or otherwise, is unlikely.
+It is part of the relationship marketing focus that needs to continue, be nurtured, revisited, and so on—the chances of having one conversation and converting to sales or otherwise are unlikely.

 Not impossible, but unlikely and certainly not duplicable.